SandyUala/event-router/README.md

 ~~The cache by default has a 5 min TTL that can be changed or disabled.
 This ensures that the cache will always have up to date information in case a broadcast message is missed.~~ Not merged in yet.

+Clickstream Event-Router requires several environment varialbes.
+It will print out the required env variables if they are not specified.

 ### Usage:

 ```